xmartlabs/xl-blog/README.md

 ### Key elements

 - [Gatsby](https://www.gatsbyjs.com/): Static site generator that powers the UI of the blog, offering fast, optimized web experiences.
-We use Gatsby to create the blog’s frontend, while the build process is handled by Netlify, which integrates seamlessly with Gatsby to automatically generate and deploy the static site.
+We use Gatsby to create the blog's frontend, while the build process is handled by Netlify, which integrates seamlessly with Gatsby to automatically generate and deploy the static site.

 - [Netlify](https://www.netlify.com/) CMS: A git-based content management system integrated directly with GitHub repository, allowing easy content creation and updates.